tc39/proposal-operator-overloading/README.md

     - Don't encourage a crazy coding style in the ecosystem.
 - Operator overloading should be a way of 'explaining the language' and providing hooks into something that's already there, rather than adding something which is a very different pattern from built-in operator definitions.

-### Non-goals

-- User-defined operator tokens
-    - User-defined precedence for such tokens is unworkable to parse.
-    - Hopefully the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [optional chaining](https://github.com/tc39/proposal-optional-chaining) will solve many of the cases that would motivate these operators.
-    - We deliberately want to limit the syntactic divergence of JavaScript programs.
-- Inheritance-based multiple dispatch using the prototype chain
-    - This is really complicated to implement and optimize reliably.
-    - It's not clear what important use cases there are that aren't solved by single-level dispatch.

 ## Mechanism

 The operator overloading proposal is based on creation of objects with an `[[OperatorSet]]` internal slot, which points to a spec-internal Operator Set record.
 The Operator Set controls the dispatch of operators.
 A functional and decorator-based interface exists to define Operator Sets (called `Operators` in JavaScript) and create objects that have operators dispatched according to them.